James McSherry (Pennsylvania politician): Political career

 He served in the Pennsylvania House of Representatives (1807–1812).
 He served as a member of the Pennsylvania State Senate for the 11th district from 1813 to 1817 and was the first Roman Catholic state senator in Pennsylvania.
 He was a delegate to the Pennsylvania State Constitutional Convention in 1837 and 1838.
 In 1821, he was elected by the Federalist party to the Seventeenth United States Congress (1821–1823).

 Defeated in his re-election bid, he returned to the Pennsylvania State House of Representatives (1824–1830; 1834 and 1835).

 Death and legacy

 He died on February 3, 1849, and is interred at the Saint Aloysius Cemetery in Littlestown, Pennsylvania.

-His son, James McSherry Jr. was a lawyer and writer best known for his "History of Maryland".
+One of his sons, James McSherry Jr. was a lawyer and writer best known for his "History of Maryland", another, William McSherry was a Pennsylvania State Senator as a Whig and Democrat.
 His grandson, James McSherry became chief judge of the supreme court U.S. State of Maryland Court of Appeals.

 The town of McSherrystown, Pennsylvania, is named in honor of his family.